About Us

 Fees

 $135 per individual counseling session.
-Tara is in the process of being able to bill Premera for services, please talk to us if you have any questions.
+Tara is is an in network provider with Premera, please talk to us if you have any questions.
 For all other insurances, we can provide you with a superbill to submit to your plan for reimbursement.
 Please confirm with your insurance provider that you are eligible to request reimbursements.
 You may need to confirm that they will reimburse for the service code 90837.
 A portion of all fees paid to Mente Counseling & Consultation helps support people who cannot afford services.

 $100 per individual nutritional session.
 Please note that most insurances do not cover nutritional services.
 We can provide you with a superbill to submit to your plan for reimbursement.
 Please confirm with your insurance provider that you are eligible to request nutrition service reimbursements.